What you need to know

 - Spending $40 on a mobile plan can get you plenty of data plus unlimited standard talk and text

 - Postpaid plans tend to offer greater value than prepaid plans

 - You can get even more data for your dollar if you commit to a 12-month contract

 Learn more about mobile plans under $40

-- More data, or fast data? $40 should absolutely buy you unlimited calls and texts within Australia, so the key differentiator will be the quantity of data on offer.
+- More data, or fast data?
+You'll have no trouble scoring unlimited calls and texts within Australia when spending $40 on your mobile plan, so the key differentiator will be the quantity of data on offer.
 However, it’s not just a number.
 You’ve got to weigh the access against the quantity.
-If you’re in an area where Telstra’s signal is much better than Optus's or Vodafone's, it may be worth trading higher data numbers for more assured and possibly faster access.
+If you’re in an area where Telstra reception is much better than Optus or Vodafone, it may be worth trading a larger data cap for more reliable and possibly faster access.

 - What extras are on offer? $40 is where telcos really start to differentiate themselves with extra offers, although you can’t expect them to go all out at this price point.
-Still, it’s worth checking for deals on streaming certain types of media, or bonus access through services such as Telstra’s Air Wi-Fi network, if extras are important to you.
+Still, it’s worth checking for deals on streaming music or video, or bonus access through services such as the Telstra Air Wi-Fi network, if extras are important to you.